 The Diabetic Epidemic

 2. Diabetic Foot Ulcer.
 A common complication is the development of peripheral vascular disease, otherwise known as "poor circulation".
 These patients eventually develop diabetic neuropathies (diminished sensation to their extremities).
 The combination of these problems often leads to non-healing diabetic leg ulcers.
-Approximately 15% of diabetics (2.5 million patients) have foot ulcers.
+Approximately 15% of diabetics have foot ulcers.

 3. Circulation Issues.
 Often, even if they are caught early, diabetic foot ulcers are difficult to heal, due to decreased circulation.
 Microvascular and macrovascular complications of diabetes diminish the blood flow to the extremities, limiting the gradient of oxygen pressure in the tissue.
 Wound healing involves a complex series of events initiated by chemoattraction of macrophages, production of growth factors, fibroblast hyperplasia, and production of collagen.
 Oxygen is an essential controlling factor for bactericidal, fibroblast growth, angiogenesis, collagen synthesis, epithelialization, and other biochemical processes essential for wound healing.